zSayf/SayfAiTextFixer/README.md

 ## 🚀 What is Sayf AI Text Fixer?

 **Sayf AI Text Fixer** is a professional desktop automation tool that brings AI-powered text enhancement to **any Windows application**.
-With 8 specialized AI processing modes, enhanced validation systems, and advanced Windows integration, it transforms how you work with text across your entire system.
+With **18 specialized AI processing modes**, enhanced validation systems, mode-specific feedback, and advanced Windows integration, it transforms how you work with text across your entire system.

 ### 🎯 Perfect For
 - **📚 Students** writing essays, reports, and academic papers